spoonapps/docs/reference/spoonscript/from.md

 A valid `.me` file must start with a `from` instruction and may only contain one from instruction.

-Multiple images can be specified in a single `from` instruction by putting a space between subsequent images.
-If two images contains the same file, registry entry or environment variable - last one is taken.
-Always ensure that images with new versions of applications/libraries are passed last.
-Virtual machine settings are taken from last image in the list.
+Multiple images can be specified in a single `from` instruction by separating each image with a comma or space.
+If the same file, registry entry, or environment variable exists in multiple images added via the `from` instruction, then the one from whichever image was specified last will win the conflict and be used in the virtual environment.
+Virtual machine settings are taken from the last image specified in the `from` instruction.

+Due to this "layering" approach, it is a good practice to specify images with newer versions of applications or libraries after images with older versions.

 ```
 from <image 1> <image 2>